BritishGeologicalSurvey/design-guide-for-geospatial-data-portals/docs/main-content/steps/assess-dataset-relevance.md

 ### 2. Short description

-A short description summarizing the main properties of the dataset.
+A short description summarising the main properties of the dataset should provide users with a quick understanding of the relevance of this data.

 ### 3. Topics